Jazz at Lincoln Center: Rose Hall

 Leaders of Jazz at Lincoln Center undertook construction of a facility that had proper acoustics for swing and blues oriented jazz.
-They also wanted this facility to properly house the institution’s educational and archival pursuits.
-To start gaining traction, Marsalis collaborated with popular musicians outside of jazz such as Stevie Wonder, Paul Simon, and Bob Dylan.
+They also wanted this facility to properly house the institution's educational and archival pursuits.
+To start gaining traction, Marsalis collaborated with popular musicians outside of jazz, including Stevie Wonder, Paul Simon, and Bob Dylan.
 Not only did this bring in a larger audience, it also allowed for performances with rich tension between swing, rock, and R&B.

-Rose Theater has a “floating box-in-box construction” that has no rigid structural connections to Jazz at Lincoln Center's other performance halls.^{2} The venue has 1,233 seats and is adaptable for opera, dance, theater, film, and orchestral performances.
+Rose Theater has a "floating box-in-box construction" that has no rigid structural connections to Jazz at Lincoln Center's other performance halls.
+The venue has 1,233 seats and is adaptable for opera, dance, theater, film, and orchestral performances.
 In order to minimize outside noise and to remain both quiet and intimate, the space sits on rubber isolation pads.
 In order to maintain adaptability, Rose Hall has moveable seating towers that can be put into concert mode and theater mode.
 When in concert mode, seats are behind and around the musicians to serve as an acoustical and visual function.
 This also allows for more seating at concerts.
 When in theater mode, the towers are stored in an air caster system.
 This allows for a platform when opera, ballet, or modern dance require scenic elements.

 The Appel Room contains 583 seats with an informal and intimate setting.
 The room normally has seven separate seating levels, but it can be converted into four to accommodate for dancing and mobility.
 The room has a 50 foot high glass wall that overlooks Central Park.
 This wall is angled slightly upward, allowing for sound to be reflected from the atrium and stage monitors directly into the ceiling.
 Panels are hung from the ceiling and catwalks to diffuse and absorb sound.

-Dizzy’s Club Coca-Cola (named after American jazz trumpeter Dizzy Gillespie) contains 140 seats and was designed as an intimate jazz club for live trios, pianists, and vocalists.
+Dizzy's Club, named after American jazz trumpeter Dizzy Gillespie and sponsored by Coca-Cola, contains 140 seats and was designed as an intimate jazz club for live trios, pianists, and vocalists.
 The room has a city view of Columbus Circle and Central Park.
-It was designed to have a “golden” sound to encourage artist-audience interaction (similar to early New York City jazz clubs).
+It was designed to have a "golden" sound to encourage artist-audience interaction (similar to early New York City jazz clubs).

 Reception

-Since Jazz at Lincoln Center’s inception, critics have accused Wynton Marsalis of being an elitist who hasn’t embraced diversity and has failed to foster music experimentation.
-Matthew Shipp (pianist) wrote an article in 1998 criticizing the center.
+Since Jazz at Lincoln Center's inception, critics have accused Wynton Marsalis of being an elitist who hasn't embraced diversity and has failed to foster music experimentation.
+Pianist Matthew Shipp wrote an article in 1998 criticizing the center.
 He said that rather than fostering a performance space, the center institutionalized jazz and created an environment where music goes to die.
 By institutionalizing jazz, Shipp claimed that something illegitimate becomes legitimate, which takes away from the spirit of jazz.

-Others claimed that Marsalis would “return artistic seriousness and market viability to a genre that had lost its way… [and] radiated a brashness that all but dared critics to reject the savior mythology.”
+Others claimed that Marsalis would "return artistic seriousness and market viability to a genre that had lost its way… [and] radiated a brashness that all but dared critics to reject the savior mythology."